 You should write at least 250 words.

-Today, thanks to new technologies being used in public areas like cameras, the rate of different types of offences has been decreased phenomenally and many people welcome this monitoring system for enhancing public safety.
-Some individuals on the other hand believe that the use of cameras in public places has caused citizens’ privacy to be intruded more than before.
+Today, thanks to new technologies being used in public areas like cameras, the rate of different types of offences have been decreased phenomenally and many people welcome this monitoring system for enhancing public safety.
+Some individuals, on the other hand, believe that the use of cameras in public places has caused citizens’ privacy to be intruded more than before.
 However, in my view, these devices should be continued to be used in public areas, and their benefits outweigh their probable disadvantages.

 On the one hand, those believing that installing cameras in the public could be against their freedom have their own reasons.
 One is that they can be against people’s privacy.
 As a prime example, in some TV programmes, the plate number of some reckless drivers, who have crossed the line, are shown to the viewers, and this can negatively affect their social prestige because their family, friends or co-workers might have watched this programme.
 Furthermore, these recorded videos can be misused.
 In some public premises, there is not appropriate control on the preservation of data received by these cameras; therefore, individuals’ pictures might be stolen and used for other aspects, including sharing them on the YouTube or other social networks.
 The feeling someone is always watching is somewhat not accepted by many as they think that a good citizen has a right to enjoy his privacy.